-In my opinion, the September 2022 core update will not change SERPs much.
+In our opinion, the September 2022 core update will not change SERPs much.
 And Google’s recommendation to contend with core updates has always been to focus on content.
 So, if you spot-on with content, there is nothing to worry.
-Also, with the helpful content update not disturbing the waters much, I do not see the September 2022 broad core update making waves.
+Also, with search trends changing due to the pandemic and with the helpful content update not disturbing the waters much, I do not see the September 2022 broad core update making waves.

 Go on, comment below about how this core update is going to swing the SERPs.